2025 FIBA Asia Cup qualification: Second round

-The 12 qualified teams will be divided into two groups of six teams (teams from groups A/B form Group E and teams from groups C/D into Group F).
-The results against teams that advanced are carried over and the teams will play against the teams they did not meet in the first round.
-The top four teams of each group advance to the qualifiers.
-The groups will be played in a single venue.
+The 12 qualified teams were divided into two groups of six teams (teams from groups A/B form Group E and teams from groups C/D into Group F).
+The results against teams that advanced were carried over and the teams played against the teams they did not met in the first round.
+The top four teams of each group advanced to the qualifiers.
+The groups were played in a single venue.

 Group E

 The tournament was held in Qatar.

 Group F

 The tournament was held in Mongolia.

 Qualifiers

-24 teams will compete for 16 places at the final tournament.
-Matches will be played over four windows: November 2023, February 2024, November 2024 and February 2025.
+24 teams competed for 16 places at the final tournament.
+Matches were played over three windows: February 2024, November 2024 and February 2025.
+They also earned their place for the qualifiers of the 2027 FIBA Basketball World Cup in Qatar alongside Qatar who automatically qualified for the World Cup as host.
+The top two teams of each group qualified for the final tournament and the six third-placed teams played another qualifying tournament for the final four places.

+The draw took place on 19 September 2023.

 Participating teams

+Seeding

+The seeding was announced on 19 September 2023, according to the FIBA rankings.
+Eight pots were used for the seeding of the 24 qualified teams based on geographical and ranking principles.
+The first four pots were allocated for teams in the East Region, covering teams from the EABA (East Asia), SEABA (Southeast Asia), and FIBA Oceania (Oceania), and the rest for teams in the West Region which has the WABA (West Asia), GBA (Gulf), CABA (Central Asia), and SABA (South Asia) in its scope.
+The top seeded teams for each region were allocated in Pot 1 and 5.